nisarg-dave/the-mandalorian-api/README.md

 ## The Mandalorian API

-An REST API built using Kotlin and Ktor that provides quotes and characters and planets information from The Mandalorian tv series ands its spin-off shows The Book of Boba Fett and Ahsoka.
-It also has protected endpoints for admins to create, edit and delete quotes, characters and planets.
+A REST API built using Kotlin and Ktor that provides quotes from The Mandalorian TV series and its spin-off shows, The Book of Boba Fett, and Ahsoka.
+It also offers information about characters and planets.
+Additionally, the API includes protected endpoints for administrators to create, edit, and delete quotes, characters, and planets.

 ## API